Phryxia/polypoly.js/README.md

 knots          0     0     1     1     2
 ```

-Although 0-length intervals are skipped when evaluated, but combining two `PicewisePolynomial`s won't erase such intervals.
-This is helpful when you compute NURB like things.
+Because of this behavior, 0-length intervals are always skipped when evaluated.
+But combining two `PicewisePolynomial`s won't erase such intervals.
+This is helpful when you compute NURBS like things.

+## Contributions

+I always appreciated for your considerations and enthusiasm!

+1. BEFORE you create a PR, please **raise an issue and describe** what you're going to do.
+This prevents unhelpful efforts for too early implementation.
+There is no strict template for raising issues, but please write it in English so that communities can understand it.
+2. Please enable `prettier` formatter and follow repository's `.prettierrc` for your IDE.
+If you don't know how to do so, please [google it](https://www.google.com/search?q=vscode+prettier+setting).
+3. Please use `yarn` for package manager and must commit `yarn.lock` whenever something is changed.

+After cloning this repository, all you have to do is just typing `yarn`.
+Note that `polypoly.js` uses `vitest` for unit testing.
+For your intrests see `package.json`